smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Migration Management.md

 ## Update Summary
 **Changes Made**
-- Added new section on organization role management migration with comprehensive implementation details
+- Added new section on pseudonymization strategy implementation with comprehensive details
-- Updated migration workflow section to include role-based access control changes and Redis caching integration
+- Updated GDPR pseudonymization migration section to include strategy column and unique constraint changes
-- Added new diagram showing organization role data flow with Redis cache interaction
-- Enhanced best practices section with role management considerations and permission hierarchy
-- Updated structure of migration files section to include the new organization_role table and its constraints
+- Enhanced structure of migration files section to include the new strategy column and unique index on original_id
+- Updated data flow diagram to show pseudonymization strategy selection process
-- Added detailed implementation examples for organization creation, member management, and role assignment
+- Added detailed implementation examples for pseudonymization strategy handling
-- Integrated Redis caching strategy for permission lookups and user role management
+- Integrated pseudonymization strategy validation and error handling in code examples

 ## Table of Contents
 1. [Introduction](#introduction)